-"Pre-tax distributable earnings "and "post-tax distributable earnings" are supplemental measures of operating performance used by management to evaluate the financial performance of BGC Partners and its subsidiaries.
+"Revenues for distributable earnings", "pre-tax distributable earnings" and "post-tax distributable earnings" are supplemental measures of operating performance used by management to evaluate the financial performance of BGC Partners and its subsidiaries.
 We believe that distributable earnings best reflects the operating earnings generated by the Company on a consolidated basis and are the earnings which management considers available for distribution to BGC Partners, Inc. and its common stockholders as well as to holders of BGC Holdings partnership units during any period.
-As compared with "income (loss) from continuing operations before minority interest and income taxes", "net income (loss) for fully diluted shares," and "fully diluted earnings per share," all prepared in accordance with GAAP, distributable earnings calculations exclude certain non-cash compensation and other expenses which do not involve the receipt or outlay of cash by BGC Partners, and which do not dilute existing stockholders, and which do not have economic consequences, as described below.
+As compared with "income (loss) from continuing operations before income taxes and non-controlling interest in subsidiaries", "net income (loss) for fully diluted shares," and "fully diluted earnings (loss) per share," all prepared in accordance with GAAP, distributable earnings calculations exclude certain non-cash compensation and other expenses which do not involve the receipt or outlay of cash by BGC Partners, and which do not dilute existing stockholders, and which do not have economic consequences, as described below.